-- Nearly 75% of illnesses were attributed to Dairy and Fruits. - The credibility intervals for the Dairy and Fruits categories were quite wide, partly due to the small number of total outbreaks (36).
-The credibility intervals overlapped each other, and the intervals for the Fruits category overlapped those for some food categories with much smaller estimated attribution percentages, such as Vegetable Row Crops. - No illnesses were attributed to Other Meat/Poultry, Game, Eggs, Other Seafood, Grains-Beans, Oils-Sugars, Seeded Vegetables, or Other Produce.
+- Over 75% of illnesses were attributed to Dairy and Fruits. - The credibility intervals for the Dairy and Fruits categories were quite wide, partly due to the small number of total outbreaks (37).
+The credibility intervals overlapped each other, and the intervals for the Fruits category overlapped those for some food categories with much smaller estimated attribution percentages, such as Vegetable Row Crops. - No illnesses were attributed to Other Meat/Poultry, Game, Eggs, Other Seafood, Grains-Beans, Oils-Sugars, Seeded Vegetables or Other Produce.

-Figure 5: Estimated percentage of foodborne Campylobacter illnesses (with 90% credibility intervals) for 2015, in descending order, attributed to each of 16 food categories, based on multi-year outbreak data,† United States
+Figure 5: Estimated percentage of foodborne Campylobacter illnesses (with 90% credibility intervals) for 2016, in descending order, attributed to each of 16 food categories, based on multi-year outbreak data,† United States

-Based on a model using outbreak data that gives equal weight to each of the most recent five years of data (2011-2015) and exponentially less weight to each earlier year (1998-2010). † Campylobacter estimates exclude results derived from Dairy outbreak data
+^{}Based on a model using outbreak data that gives equal weight to each of the most recent five years of data (2012-2016) and exponentially less weight to each earlier year (1998-2011).